 But exercise temporarily raises your pulse rate and blood pressure, too.
 Some activity increases both significantly and quickly.
 And, when you put the two together, some women feel “off.”
 You may find your normal routine has your heart rate elevated more than usual.
 It may feel like your heart is beating out of your chest.
 Or, you could feel dizzy or chest pressure.

-So, should you change how you exercise if you have PMS?
+So, should you change how you exercise for PMS?

 That old wive’s tale of not exercising during your period?
 Not true.
 And there’s no reason to hold off on activity during your luteal phase or if you’re PMS-ing, either.
 In fact, exercise can boost endorphins, which may help ease cramps and other pain related to PMS.

 The key exercise and PMS is listening to your body.
 And, also knowing that hormonal changes can and do affect how you feel and recover from workout.
 If you are sensitive to hormone fluctuations, save moderate-intensity exercises for other times during your cycle.
 You may want to turn your focus to light-to-moderate aerobic activities for a few days, like walking or jogging.
 Or, head to yoga, tai chi, or another mind-body modality.
 The point is to nourish your body with what it needs, so you can feel your best.